 Can you tell me about a time where you felt a strong sense of success?

-In 2009, I had a nervous breakdown and I was diagnosed with Bipolar Disorder.
-For the next 3 years, I struggled with medications and gained 100 pounds.
+In 2009, I had a nervous breakdown and I was diagnosed with bipolar disorder.
+For the next three years, I struggled with medications and gained 100 pounds.
 This is when I decided to commit myself to teaching.
-Overcoming that period of my life—through my art and my practice — is, for me, a successful moment, both in my personal and professional life.
+Overcoming that period of my life — through my art and my practice — is, for me, a successful moment, both in my personal and professional life.

-I produced a 40-minutes documentary, and I started presenting it at the different venues, including the American Psychiatric Association general meetings.
-I started talking to people, having conversations with many groups of patients and health professionals.
-I spent three years in production and two years in post-production, so that was both and intense and healing experience.
+I produced this 40-minutes documentary, and I started presenting it at the different venues, including the American Psychiatric Association general meetings.
+I started talking to people — having conversations with many groups of patients and health professionals.
+I spent three years in production and two years in post-production, so that an intense and healing experience.
 That’s one of my success stories.

 It seems like it’s healing, but also at the same time really helping others.

-I can talk from my personal experiences; It’s not that I’m just reading books, or seeing this disorder through other people’s experiences, but that I experienced it, and I do it every day.
+I can talk from my personal experiences.
+I’m not just reading books or seeing this disorder through other people’s experiences.
+I have experienced it.
+I experience it every day.

 I’d say every day there’s a certain challenge.
 It depends on how much of a challenge it is.
 Overall, I have many interests and it’s challenging to decide which way to go.
 I have five projects going on simultaneously, and they are all different.
 I have a passion for research, film, art, science, and education, so I am always tapping into different fields.

 There’s always this perception that, because you’re in so many fields and wearing so many hats, you’re not an expert.
 I tend to deal with comments like “Oh, you’re not going to be able to publish,” or “You’re not going to be able to do anything with that piece.”
 “It’s not going to be relevant.”
-The constant questioning of my capacities and the validation you need from your field, it’s usually what pushes me forward in my personal and professional work.
+The constant questioning of my capacities and the validation you need from your field — that’s usually what pushes me forward in my personal and professional work.

-I always have to navigate my own fears and, in certain occasions, prove myself.
+I always have to navigate my own fears and, on certain occasions, prove myself.
 I don’t like it, but I always try to do things that somehow make me feel a little uncomfortable and, more often than not, I can prove that I can do it, and enjoy feeling accomplished.
 I push myself a lot.
-I’ve done two master’s degree, and I am almost complete with my third masters.
-Every time I start a project, it’s really big, really massive and, everybody is like, “You can’t do it, that is too much”
+I have two master’s degrees, and I am about to complete a third master’s.
+Every time I start a project it’s really big, really massive, and everybody is like, “You can’t do it.
+That is too much”

-My next question, you’ve started to dig into that already.
 How have you approached addressing this?
-Maybe you could tell me a bit more about the ways you self-validate or prioritize.
+You’ve started to dig into this, but maybe you could tell me a bit more about the ways you self-validate or prioritize.

 I’ve decided that education is my passion.
 That was one of the things that kept me afloat when I was in my lowest.
 I really love being in the classroom, giving a little bit of what I know, and learning from my students.
 As of now, that, and being a mom, are my priorities.
 Everything else that I do revolves around it.
 In terms of my research, I started my research on education and neuroscience a while ago; it’s an ongoing project, still in the conceptual stage.

-The other thing that I’m doing is the MA TESOL (Teaching English as a Language).
-In my classroom I have a lot of international students, a lot of non-native speakers and, being a non-native speaker myself, I can relate with their language and cultural barriers.
+The other thing that I’m doing is the MA TESOL [Master of Arts in Teaching English to Speakers of Other Languages].
+In my classroom, I have a lot of international students, a lot of non-native speakers and — being a non-native speaker myself — I can relate with their language and cultural barriers.

 It’s important for me, as a way to better my classes and my teaching style, to help students improve their language skills, and mine as well.
-I came as an international student and my first language is Spanish.
-I recently finished writing a task-based reference book for studio teachers interested in supporting their students in enhancing their language skills — it is called Second Language through Designing.
+I came to the United States as an international student and my first language is Spanish.
+I recently finished writing a task-based reference book for studio teachers interested in supporting their students in enhancing their language skills — it is called Second Language through Design[ing].

 That makes a lot of sense.
-I’m wondering, just to make sure I understand.
-When you say learning portfolios.
-Is that work or curriculum?
+I’m wondering, just to make sure I understand, when you say “learning portfolios” is that a portfolio of work or curricula?

-Learning Portfolio is a combination of a journal and an archive held in a digital platform.
-It’s like, if you think of a blog — like Blogger or Tumblr — you can use any platform to hold content online, but the framework of Learning Portfolios fosters a self-reflective practice through documenting works as a way to keep track of their creative and personal growth, and learned skills throughout the years.
+A learning portfolio is a combination of a journal and an archive held in a digital platform.
+It’s like, if you think of a blog — like Blogger or Tumblr — you can use any platform that will hold constant online.
+But the framework of learning portfolios fosters a self-reflective practice through documenting works as a way to keep track of creative and personal growth, and skills learned through the years.

-As I’m listening to you, I’m thinking a lot about the Web literacy skills or open skills around working in the open, which is really helpful in terms of building connections and building collaborations with others.
-It sounds to me like while you’re doing that to improve access and having them document all their stuff, but then also working with schools to accept that format.
-You’re also teaching them a really important skill set.
+As I’m listening to you, I’m thinking a lot about web literacy and working open skills, which are helpful in terms of building connections and collaborations with others.
+It seems to me like while you’re doing that to improve access to higher education opportunities, you’re also teaching really important real-world skills.

-There are a lot of things that we also teach them throughout the process, in terms of being responsible for their digital presence and acting with respect — that because our conversations are on the open web, they should pay more attention, be more cautious of the things they say and how they say them.
+There are a lot of things that we also teach them throughout the process, in terms of being responsible for their digital presence and acting with respect — because our conversations are on the open web.
+We highlight were they should pay more attention or be more cautious of the things they say and how they say them.
 At the same time, they feel more empowered because the audience that listens to them goes beyond their inner circle.
-It is a great practice that helps them become more resilient, and more opened to other’s opinions.
+It is a great practice that helps them become more resilient and more open to other’s opinions.

 The open Internet?
 That’s a hard question.
 It’s a complex system of messages and information, and an opportunity to strive for digital equality and inclusion.

-Can you can you tell me about a time where that open complex system has been important to you or has helped you?
+Can you can you tell me about a time when that complex system has been important to you or has helped you?